Ghost-free, gauge invariant SVT generalizations of Horndeski theory: Family of Luminal SVT generalizations of Horndeski theory

 It is interesting to note that by constraining the Lagrangian for the modified Photon on cosmological scales (\ref{eqn G4A}) and (\ref{eqn G5A}), one would immediately constrain the Lagrangian of Horndeski, $G_4,\,G_5$.
 Which may be relevant in the new era of multi--messenger astronomy.
 Indeed, modifications of gravity could be in principle distinguished between one and another in an indirect manner, by looking at other tests that probe (\ref{eqn G4A}) and (\ref{eqn G5A}) directly, instead of gravitational tests for (\ref{eqn Horndeski}).

 However, this strong link between the SVT and Horndeski actions can also be a disadvantage, because, although these theories could be used for late time cosmology---identifying $\pi$ with the scalar of Dark Energy--- the precise linearity of the Photon is also essential for many other cosmological phenomena.
-Besides, there are already experimental constraints on disformally coupled scalars to the Photon, on which the Lagrangian (\ref{eqn G4A}) classifies (See for instance \cite{Brax:2014vva, Brax:2015hma,Babichev:2024kfo}.
-Also note that (\ref{eqn G5A}) is not a disformally coupled scalar, as we discuss below).
+Besides, there are already experimental constraints on disformally coupled scalars to the Photon, on which the Lagrangian (\ref{eqn G4A}) classifies (See for instance \cite{Brax:2014vva, Brax:2015hma,Babichev:2024kfo}).
 To the latter, we show in this work that the Lagrangians (\ref{eqn G4A}) and (\ref{eqn G5A}) are just special cases of a family of SVT generalizations of Horndeski theory, which also align with the experimental constraint on the ratio of speeds, by exactly satisfying (\ref{eqn ratio1}).
-This, while introducing extra free functions in the SVT couplings, thus providing more freedom for independent modifications of the tensor and vector sectors, which nevertheless, still pass the speed test.
+This, while introducing extra freedom in the SVT couplings, which may be useful for independent modifications of the tensor and vector sectors, while still passing the speed test.